tomasmihalyi/living-spec-power/POWER.md

 ### Location

-Place all specs in `.kiro/specs/` for consistency with Kiro's spec-driven workflow:
+Place all specs in `.kiro/specs/` for consistency:
 ```
 project/
 ├── .kiro/